-The balance of operating assets as of the end of September 2022 was ¥967.4bn (¥32.5bn increase versus the end of FY3/22), and ROA was 2.3% (2.2% in year-earlier period), leading to ordinary profit increasing ¥1.6bn YoY to ¥10.8bn.
+The balance of operating assets as of the end of FY3/23 was ¥1,030.5bn (¥95.6bn increase versus the end of FY3/22), and ROA was almost unchanged at 2.3%, leading to ordinary profit increasing ¥1.9bn YoY to ¥22.2bn.
 Although there was an impact from the exit from a large real estate lease project, the accumulation of assets in the overall business resulted in a significant increase in profit.
+The Company has secured a pipeline of projects, including development-type projects\, through collaboration with alliance partners.
 The Company plans to continue to conduct business operations with attention to risk-return in light of rising real estate prices due to continued active investments by real estate investors in Japan and overseas, as well as soaring construction costs associated with supply chain disruptions and other factors.